-I decorated my house for Christmas as soon as Thanksgiving leftovers were packed up and, of course, incorporated a DIY holiday decor project, which you see here today.
-I’ve saved up the wine corks from every bottle popped since moving into my house this January.
-Not saying I’m a wino but, between at-home brunches and after-work wine downs, they were starting to pile up. 🙂 For this reason, I perused Pinterest for DIY inspiration.
-There’s no shortage of wine cork craft ideas out there but learning how to make a wine cork garland caught my eye.
-I pinned ideas for this wine cork kitchen backsplash and these coasters for later.
+This year, I decorated my house for Christmas as soon as Thanksgiving leftovers were packed up and, of course, had to incorporate a DIY holiday decor project, which is probably what you’re here for today: a Christmas garland with wine corks!
+Since moving into my home this January, I’ve saved up the wine corks from every bottle popped and needed something to do with them.
+Not saying I’m a wino but, between at-home brunches and after-work wine downs, they were starting to pile up.
+And while there’s no shortage of wine cork craft ideas out there on the internets, most of them seem to call for tools and I’m all about ease.
+Here’s how to make a wine cork garland without a drill or even so much a screwdriver.
+Let’s get into it!

 What You’ll Need